 From experience it takes approximately 2 years to get the family dog to the stage where everyone is happy.
-Assuming you’ve done your homework, selected a breed that suits your lifestyle and a breeder or rescue who knows what he or she is actually doing, during those two years, you’ll be dealing with initial puppy socialisation and training, the dreaded teens and the maturing of your dog into a well adjusted family pet.
-This takes hard work, it doesn’t come naturally to many people or many dogs.
+Let’s assume you’ve done your homework, selected a breed that suits your lifestyle and a breeder or rescue who knows what he or she is actually doing.
+During those two years, you’ll be dealing with initial puppy socialisation and training, the dreaded teens and the maturing of your dog into a well adjusted family pet.
+This takes hard workand often doesn’t come naturally to many people or many dogs.

-Again, the simple answer is that certain times of the year have a bearing on the training and development of your dog.
+Certain times of the year have a bearing on the training and development of your dog.
 Dogs born around January, February or March for example, are more likely to have fireworks phobias in my experience.
 I put this down to the fact that they will be entering their secondary fear period (usually from 6-12 months) in conjunction with Halloween.
-This is a time when they will first hear fireworks, unless they have had careful early socialisation and desensitsation to loud noises and bangs.
+This is a time when they will first hear fireworks, unless they have had careful early socialisation and habituation to loud noises and bangs.
 In addition, certain breeds will be more likely to bark or react to strangers while out and about, if they are entering their fear period when the dark nights are creeping in around October time.
-This is especially true of the guarding breeds, or those of naturally aloof temperaments such as some of the Janpanese breeds.
+This is especially true of the guarding breeds, or those of naturally aloof temperaments such as some of the Japanese breeds.
 Unless you are a very experience handler, I would avoid getting such breeds during the first quarter of the year.

 Christmas is a time for extra stress, family disputes, domestic strife and if nothing else, an incredibly busy time.
 The first few weeks your dog spends with you has a direct impact on bonding, training and good habits.
-If you are out at Christmas parties, have a full time table with people visiting, or a full house, this is rarely a good time to bring in a new addition to the family.
-It almost always has problematic results.
+If you are out at Christmas parties, have a full timetable with people visiting, or a full house, this is rarely a good time to bring in a new addition to the family.
+Hectic lifestyles almost always have problematic results.
 I find it strange that for many years now reputable rescues will not re-home for the entire month of December and early January for the very reasons listed above.
 Yet some breeders will still plan and sell puppies during this time.
 This would make me question whether they have the puppy’s best interest at heart.

 The bonding issue again comes into play if you have holidays planned, which mean your dog will be separated from you soon after you take him home.
-There is so very little time to make an impression on your new addition, the first few weeks are crucial.
+There is limited time to make an impression on your new addition, the first few weeks are crucial.
 I would avoid taking a dog home if you have any holidays planned within 6 weeks of the new arrival unless you can take puppy with you.

 House training problems are more likely to occur with puppies or dogs brought home over the winter months.
-For understandable reasons, both the dog and human in question are less likely to want to take the regular trips outdoors, to instill good toilet training habits so vital during those first few months at home.
+For understandable reasons, both the dog and human in question are less likely to want to take regular trips outdoors, needed to instill good toilet training habits, so vital during those first few months at home.

-Finally my passion, socialisation, is crucial for a well adjusted puppy.
+Finally, ongoing and planned socialisation, is crucial for a well adjusted puppy.
 Dark evenings and foul weather bring certain restrictions, which mean it will be hard work to give a winter-born-puppy the same level of life experience which a summer-born-puppy would enjoy.
-Summer fetes, late night football games, outdoor parties, bar-b-ques, trips to the beach or forest with the family, camping, walking amongst livestock, picnics.
-All are wonderful opportunities where your puppy is likely to meet and greet people and dogs, smells, noises and excitement.
+Summer fetes, late night football games, outdoor parties, bar-b-ques, trips to the beach or forest with the family, camping, walking among livestock, picnics etc. All are wonderful opportunities where your puppy is likely to meet and greet people and dogs, smells, noises and excitement.
 All are more likely to occur during the late spring and summer months.